analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 * [MacOS](https://www.maximintegrated.com/en/design/software-description.html/swpart=SFW0018610A)

 More detailed setup instructions for the MaximSDK can be found in the "Embedded Software Development Kit (SDK)" section of the ai8x-synthesis readme [here](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/README.md#embedded-software-development-kit-sdk).

-Follow the instructions above to install and set up the MaximSDK.

 ### Example Projects